 Another influencer that helps me sustain this lifestyle and, most importantly, know in my heart this was the path meant for me is The Alchemist.
 This book speaks of your Personal Legend – the dream within everyone from the time they are born.
 Not all live their true dream as they get comfortable, lost, or discouraged.
 They don’t listen to their heart.

 While reading the book, it hit me!
 My Personal Legend has always been travel and new experiences.
 As a girl, I dreamed of being Julie McCoy from the Love Boat.
 (Not everyone will know her, but she was a fictional Cruise Director on a cruise ship) She was always so happy, traveling to new places and helping others realize their dreams.
 In fact, right out of high school, I began a Travel Agent course that I unfortunately never finished.

 I put my dream aside (not yet fully realizing its importance) to marry my first husband and eventually start a family.
 I have no regret about that at all, it was my path at the time, and I’m so grateful for the son we created together.
 I did, however, forget about my Personal Legend until I read this book and realized it never left me, and I’m living it NOW!

 My Dad and Cancer

 Together, we have experienced other family members being diagnosed with the dreaded C word!
-Some doing much better now and others not blessed with a long life.
+Some are doing much better now, and others are not blessed with a long life.
 This was one of the tipping points in our decision to full-time RV.
 What if we are not well when we retire?
 What if one of us doesn’t make it to retirement?
-We couldn’t just wait for what the future might hold, we had to follow our dreams now!
+We couldn’t just wait for what the future might hold.
+We had to follow our dreams now!
 And I am comforted knowing my Dad is on this journey with us and cheering us on from Heaven!

 What influences have had the greatest effect on you?
 Feel free to share in comments below.